What is a Guardian Home?

 In order to give our breeding dogs the very best life possible, it is important to limit how many dogs we personally keep at our home.
 We also understand that in order to breed the highest quality dogs possible, we need to continuously evaluate and add quality blood-lines to our breeding program.
 So, how is this possible?
 For us and many breeders like us, the answer is a Guardian Home Program.

 Our Guardian Home Program allows us and other dog breeders like us to expand our dog breeding program the right way….by keeping our breeding dogs out of kennels and in Guardian Homes where they live as Cherished Family Members.
-In order to be considered as a Guardian Home, you must live within 30 minutes of our home, and be flexible for dropping off and picking up the dog for health testing, vet visits, breeding, and whelping puppies.
+In order to be considered as a Guardian Home, you must either live within 30 minutes of our home or be willing to drop off/pick up the dog at our Repro Vet in Lomira, WI, for health testing, vet visits, breeding, and whelping puppies.

 As a Guardian Home, you get a free puppy and you become that puppy’s forever home.
 For female dogs, we retain breeding rights for a certain number of litters starting at sexual maturity and ending once the female has whelped a set number of litters.
 Each Guardian Dog Contract is unique, but it is normally three or four litters depending on what we’re trying to accomplish with a particular female and how well she reacts to being a Mother.
 Male dogs are bred on an “as needed” basis.
 We normally retire our male dogs from breeding before they are five years of age.